neo4j-labs/arrows.app/README.md

 - **Neo4j Property Graph Model:** Draw nodes, relationships, properties, labels.
 - **Fine-grained Styling:** Control sizes, layouts, colors.
 - **Export as image:** Use images in documents or presentations.
-- **Export as Cypher:** Run Cypher to create graphs in a Neo4j database.

 Arrows.app is only for drawing pictures of graphs.
 Interested in visualizing your Neo4j graph database instead?
 Please see our other pages about